 If you’re flexible about timing and open to itinerary changes, you should have no worries when booking a cruise during hurricane season.
 If you choose to cruise during hurricane season, the fact that you likely booked a luxury cruise at an excellent price should make any itinerary changes easier to handle.

-Are there cruise deals during hurricane season?
+Are there special offers during hurricane season?

 Now that you know cruising during hurricane season is unlikely to ruin your vacation, you can begin to plan your cruise strategy.
 Since many people don’t realize it’s possible to cruise during hurricane season safely, fewer people book cruises during peak hurricane months.
 Cruise fares are often lower during this time as Caribbean hurricane season occurs just after the peak summer travel season ends.